johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 ### Backpropagation

 [Backpropagation][backprop] is the mechanism in which we pass the error back through the network starting at the output node.
-Generally, we minimize using stochastic gradient descent.
+Generally, we minimize using [stochastic gradient descent][stoch-grad-desc].
 Again, lots of different ways we can define our error, but we can use sum of squared residuals between our $k$ targets and the output of $k$ nodes of the network.

 $$
 \begin{align}